Azure/bicep/docs/spec/outputs.md

 Output declarations will be compiled into template outputs and are used to return information back out from the template deployment.
 See [Template Parameter Syntax Reference](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/template-syntax#outputs) for more information.
 The value of an output is any value literal or any [expression](./expressions.md).

 There are no constraints on placement of output declarations.
-They be mixed with any other valid declarations in any order.
+They can be mixed with any other valid declarations in any order.

 ## String output
 ```